SubhPB/SubhPB/README.md

 ![HTML5](https://img.shields.io/badge/-HTML5-E34F26?logo=html5)

 ### 🔧 Current Project
+- [BuildingSystemsFromScratch](https://github.com/SubhPB/BuildingSystemsFromScratch): The goal of this repository is to gain a deeper understanding of the core components behind widely-used technologies by re-creating simplified versions of them.
 - [Bchat](https://github.com/SubhPB/Bchat): A highly scalable chat application using express, nextjs, postgres, redis, kafka and various other AWS services with my own UI design.
 Check more in repository.